Rene Aranda: 2013–2014: Early career

 First invited to the set of network Cinelatino distributed film Smile Now Cry Later as a background actor by a fellow Theater Academy alum, Aranda was later asked to replace a crew member on a subsequent film before being locked in for two more features (Fighting Chance and Cherry Red Kiss) and by the fourth production (Until the Day I Die), she served the company Plus Entertainment as an in-house producer, appearing on screen in each title she helped produce.

 Aranda was featured with touring architect Alán Ramiro Manning in the Woodbury University Neo-Tribes Runway Event on May 1 and 2 2013, donning a Jenny Erin Davis (Black Lightning) design of a Bram Stoker's Dracula inspired Elisabeta (Transylvania 1462), wearing Stila makeup.

 2018: Music

 In addition to her film and television career, Aranda debuted as a musical artist in 2018, releasing two pop singles a few months apart on Spotify, iTunes, iHeartRadio and other online streaming platforms.

+Health

+In February 2024, Aranda was diagnosed with a BRCA1 mutation, which affects the tumor suppressor gene and increases the risk of certain cancers.
+Later that year, she was also diagnosed with high-grade Ductal carcinoma in situ (DCIS), an aggressive type of breast cancer.
+She has since undergone multiple surgeries to remove and prevent cancer growth, and has shared her & her sister's experiences publicly on social media, advocating for awareness about genetic testing of hereditary cancers.